 Sober Living Housing Options in Utah

-Our supportive and affordable infrastructure supports clients as they rebuild and build new connections with family members and peers.
+Contact Next Level Recovery to learn about our resources for Sober Living in Utah.
+Learn about a supportive and affordable infrastructure that helps clients rebuild and build new connections with family members and peers.
 Residents become self-sufficient and independent through the skills learned while residing in the sober living residence.
 This structured support aids in the sustainability of recovery as they transition to the home environment later.

 Having a comfortable, supportive, and substance-free home environment in early recovery is an important aspect of continuing care.
 Each of the Sober Living Properties is well appointed with many attractive features.
 Recovery residences include the following amenities: